tornadocash/docs/circuits/deposit.md

 The total set of public inputs for a withdrawal proof are:

-* A recent merkle root
+1. A recent merkle root
-* The Pedersen hash of the nullifier component from their deposit commitment
+2. The Pedersen hash of the nullifier component from their deposit commitment
-* The address of the recipient of their withdrawal
+3. The address of the recipient of their withdrawal
-* The address of the relayer that they've selected (or their own address)
+4. The address of the relayer that they've selected (or their own address)
-* The fee that they're paying the relayer (or zero)
+5. The fee that they're paying the relayer (or zero)
-* The refund that they're paying the relayer (or zero)
+6. The refund that they're paying the relayer (or zero)

 The additional private inputs for a withdrawal proof are:

-* The nullifier component from their deposit commitment
+7. The nullifier component from their deposit commitment
-* The secret component from their deposit commitment
+8. The secret component from their deposit commitment
-* The set of node labels that exist in the path between the root and the leaf nodes of the merkle tree
+9. The set of node labels that exist in the path between the root and the leaf nodes of the merkle tree
-* A set of 0/1 values indicating whether each specified path element is on the left or right side of its parent node
+10. An array of `0/1` values indicating whether each specified path element is on the left or right side of its parent node

 ### Proven Claims